David Alan Grier Bio

 David Alan Grier Awards Won

-David Alan Grier’s verified award wins include the Volpi Cup for Best Actor at the Venice Film Festival for Streamers (1983) and the Tony Award for Best Featured Actor in a Play for A Soldier’s Play (2021).
-He also received the Theatre World Award early in his Broadway career for his performance in The First.
+David Alan Grier has received notable honors for both film and stage performances.
+He won the Volpi Cup for Best Actor at the Venice Film Festival for his role in the Robert Altman-directed drama Streamers (1983), and he won the Tony Award for Best Featured Actor in a Play for A Soldier’s Play (2021).
+Earlier in his career, he earned the Theatre World Award for The First, recognizing his promising Broadway debut as Jackie Robinson.

 David Alan Grier Family